Using Version Control Systems

 The Tools menu contains a submenu for each supported version control system.
 This section describes using the functions that are available for all the supported version control systems.
-For more information about the additional functions and options available for a particular version control system, see the topic dedicated to it.
+For more information about the additional functions and options available for a particular version control system, see:

-The Version Control output pane displays the commands that are executed, a timestamp, and the relevant output.
-Select Window > Output Panes > Version Control to open the pane.
+Version Control displays the commands that are executed, a timestamp, and the relevant output.
+Select View > Output > Version Control to open the view.